yberreby/kyzel/README.md

 ### Why not just use a cloud model?

 - Your data leaves your machine - no-go for many usecases.
-- Can get expensive quickly (though).
+- Can get expensive quickly.
 - Can't fully customize the grammar.
 - Often, cannot fine-tune, or have to do so through an idiosyncratic proprietary API.